Aviation Security Identification Card

-An Aviation Security Identification Card (ASIC) is an Australian identification card that shows that the holder of the card has undergone a security check and is suitable to enter a secure area of an Australian Airport.
+An Aviation Security Identification Card (ASIC) is an Australian identification card that shows that the holder of the card has undergone a security check and is suitable to enter a secure area of an Australian airport.
 Security checks are performed by AusCheck and include a criminal records check undertaken by the Australian Federal Police, a security assessment conducted by the Australian Security Intelligence Organisation (ASIO) and an unlawful non-citizen check conducted by the Department of Home Affairs.
 An ASIC is required for all personnel working at a security controlled airport in Australia.
-Personnel requiring access to a secure airport who are under the age of 18 are required to display an ASIC however issuing bodies can not apply for a security check.
+Personnel requiring access to a secure airport who are under the age of 18 are required to display an ASIC; however, issuing bodies cannot apply for a security check.
 An ASIC has to be renewed every two years except for someone who has applied for an ASIC before they turned 18 in which case an ASIC is valid until 6 months after the person's 18th birthday.
 Only people with an operational need to enter a secure airport may apply for an ASIC.
-The goal of the ASIC is not just to prevent terrorist activities at airports but to ensure aircraft, equipment and facilities can not be tampered with.
+The goal of the ASIC is not just to prevent terrorist activities at airports but to ensure aircraft, equipment and facilities cannot be tampered with.

 The ASIC is a program similar to the Maritime Security Identification Card program found in the maritime and offshore industries.

-Systems similar to ASIC identification card system exists in Canada (known as Restricted Area Identity Card or RAIC), New Zealand (known as the Airport Identity Card) and in the United States (known as Security identification display area or SIDA).
+Systems similar to ASIC identification card system exist in Canada (known as Restricted Area Identity Card or RAIC), New Zealand (known as the Airport Identity Card) and in the United States (known as Security identification display area or SIDA).